Oral Thrush Breastfeeding Tips and Advice

 If the oral thrush does not clear by itself, after a week...

-- Gentian Violet: Can be used on the mother's breasts, and inside baby's mouth.
+- Gentian Violet: Can be used on the mother's breasts, and in the baby's mouth.
 This is the best natural cure for thrush, but it is very messy.
-It stains clothing and skin.
+It stains the clothing and the skin.

 Prevention of Oral Thrush

 - Sterilize all bottles and teats before use.